PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--using-typescript-without-typescript.md

 There!!
 Now whenever you import and use `sum` function, you'll automatically get intellisense as if the original function was written in TypeScript itself.

 But sometimes this isn't enough.
 Just typing the parameters and return type just isn't enough.
-For a great Developer Experience, you'd wanna type the internal variables of your functions too, as if even one variable is missing typing, all the other variables depending on it become useless for TypeScript.
+For a great Developer Experience, you'd wanna type the internal variables of your functions too, because if even one variable is missing typing, all the other variables depending on it become useless for TypeScript.

 And you also wanna use advanced TypeScript features too.